10 COMMON SKINCARE MISTAKES

-10 common mistakes people make with their skin
+10 common skincare mistakes

-You should be wearing SPF every, single day, even when it’s raining or snowing.
+You should be wearing SPF every single day, even when it’s raining or snowing.
 The suns harmful rays can penetrate the clouds leaving your skin exposed on the most wintery days.
 Sun exposure causes sun spots, skin damage and can even lead to skin cancer.
 You should be wearing at least an SPF 30 daily and it should be a stand alone product (not combined in a foundation etc).

 NOT GETTING ENOUGH SLEEP